tetris245/ULTRAbc/README.md

 ULTRA Bondage Club by Nemesea - Add-on for Ben987's BondageClub game

-ULTRAbc is a modSDK version of QAM, providing better compatibility with other add-ons, especially BCX and FBC.
+ULTRAbc is a modSDK version of QAM, providing better compatibility with other add-ons, especially BCX and WCE.

 Most recent version: 3.6